How-To

 Once the sheet is configured correctly, you have several reliable ways to convert it to PDF.

-File → Print → change printer to "Microsoft Print to PDF" (Windows) or "Save as PDF" (Mac).
-Gives you a live preview before saving so you can confirm the layout looks right.
+File → Print → change printer to “Microsoft Print to PDF” (Windows) or “Save as PDF” (Mac).
+Gives a live preview so you can confirm the layout before saving.

 Upload your XLSX to Convixy Excel to PDF.
-Fastest method when you do not have Excel installed or need to convert from a phone or tablet.
+Fastest method when you don’t have Excel installed or need to convert from a phone or tablet.

 Excel PDF Settings Reference